canonical/launchpad-manual/docs/developer/how-to/develop-with-buildd.rst

   $ lxd console build

-Once it has complete cloud-init, you should then see an IP assigned in ``lxc list`` and be able to execute a bash shell with
+Once it has completed running `cloud-init`, you should see an IP address assigned to the VM in ``lxc list`` and be able to execute a bash shell with

 .. code-block:: sh